 CHANCE™ manufactured anchors are rated up to 100,000 pounds each.
 These are available in round or square shafts manufactured from high-strength galvanized steel.
 Special patented brackets are used to stabilize or lift foundations in distress.
 Chance™ is the only company with a pre-engineered and manufactured underpinning system evaluated and listed by all the national building code agencies.
 BOCA Report # 94-27, ICBO Report # EER5110, SBCCI Report # 9504

-Once your CHANCE™ certified installer has received the plan of repair from a qualified design group or individual, he can proceed with the repair.
+Once you’re CHANCE™ certified installer has received the plan of repair from a qualified design group or individual, he can proceed with the repair.
 Remember, one of the best investments you can make is to get a soil boring on your property.
-This will enable the designer to determine what type of anchor and to what depth it must go to stable soil.
+This will enable the designer to determine what type of anchor and to what depth it must go to stable the soil.
 Usually the installer will excavate a hole at each anchor location wide enough and deep enough to place a bracket under the foundation.
 The leading section of the anchor with the proper number and size of helices will be installed by a rotary installing machine.
 Extensions are added until the helices are at the proper depth and the predetermined torque is achieved.
 At that point the bracket is added, the load is transferred to the anchor, and the building can be stabilized or lifted according to the plan of repair.

 CHANCE™ HELICAL PIER Foundation Systems offer a technically superior and cost-effective alternative to other remedial systems.
 The patented stabilizing system is backed by more than 80 years of structural engineering experience.

-Steel Reinforced concrete footings known as shallow footings are added to distribute the load of the residence and allow the foundation to be corrected.
-The principle of the supplemental footing is to distribute the foundation load over an extended area at a stable depth and thus provide increased support capacity.
+Steel Reinforced concrete footings, known as shallow footings, are added to distribute the load of the residence and allow the foundation to be corrected.
+The principle of the supplemental footing is to distribute the foundation load over an extended area at a stable depth, and thus provide increased support capacity.
 This allows the building to be lifted back toward the original elevations.

 Some may wonder about the effectiveness of this type of system.
 Using this system and pressure grout pumping the voids, this system has been successful if the drainage problems are repaired.
 If proper soil moisture maintenance is in place this helps insure the stability of the system.
 Shallow footings are an economical, though less durable, method of repair.